sarenji/solid/README.md

 ## TODO

+(Ordered roughly in terms of priority)

 * Asynchronous request handlers (reading file, etc.)
+* CSS Reset
+* Other commonly used JS libraries other than jQuery
+* Override the HTTP response header X-Powered-By to Solid from Express :)
 * Logging with noise levels (should be low-priority, basic method/path console logging already exists)
-* Override the HTTP response header X-Powered-By to Solid from Express :)
+* Better 404 page (low priority)